athirahgit-02/bellabeat-case-study/README.md

 In this phase, I used SQL to create new metrics that would reveal the relationship between physical exertion and restorative sleep.

 ### Query shows:
-1. Activity Tier: Used a `CASE` statement to bucket users into three tiers: Sedentary, Active, and Highly Active. <br> Finding: I found that the users in the Active Tier (5k - 10k steps) achieved the most stable balance of high activity and high sleep efficiency.
+1. Activity Tier: Used a `CASE` statement to bucket users into three tiers: Sedentary, Active, and Highly Active. <br> Finding: Users in the Active Tier (5k - 10k steps) achieved the most stable balance of high activity and high sleep efficiency.

 4. Weekly trend: I implemented a custom DayNumSort using a `CASE` statement to force a Monday-start (Mon=1, Sun=7). <br> Finding: This revealed that while Sunday has the highest TotalTimeInBed, it consistently shows the lowest SleepEfficiency.
 This suggests that users are attempting to "repay" sleep debt, but with low-quality results.